 The International Human Rights Workshop (IHRW) partners with the Human Rights Center (HRC), under the supervision of the Director of the Sexual Violence Program, Kim Thuy Seelinger.
-Students conduct legal research to support projects related to refugee crises in Europe, Asia, and Africa, as well as the prosecution of sexual violence-related charges in international crimes cases.
+Students conduct legal research to support projects related to refugee crises and the prosecution of sexual violence-related charges in international crimes cases.
 Students will have the opportunity to hone their legal research and writing skills and develop knowledge of domestic and international laws.

-Time Commitment: IHRW participation requires a full-year commitment (Fall 2016 and Spring 2017).
+Time Commitment: IHRW participation requires a full-year commitment (Fall 2017 and Spring 2018).
 Students typically work on the project an average of five hours per week.
-In addition, students are required to attend mandatory meetings and trainings from 5:30 p.m. to 7:30 p.m. on the following Tuesdays: September 27, October 4, 11 and 25, and November 1 and 15.
+In addition, students are required to attend mandatory meetings and trainings six times per semester.
+[Note-we are working on specific dates for these required meetings, but we will have the dates finalized as soon as we can before the application is made available to students]

 For more information, please contact the student leaders at email@example.com.